Less-Ouch Blood Sugar Tests

 2. Place the lancet end of the loaded device on the finger.

-Size: Many are conveniently small, such as the Stat Medical Devices Qwik-Let Ultimate, which is just over 3 inches long.
+Size: Many are conveniently small.
 Look for one that will easily fit in your diabetes supply case.

 Depth adjustments: Many lancing devices offer different settings to adjust how deeply the lancet penetrates the skin.

 Safety: Check how easy it is to remove used lancets from the device.
 Some eject the lancet with the push of a button.
 Some lancing devices have cartridges with preloaded lancet drums so you don't have to handle individual lancets.
-Ask your doctor if you can try a lancing device in the office before purchasing.
+Ask your health care provider if you can try a lancing device in the office before purchasing a meter and lancing system.

 Choose the Right Lancet

-Testing on the side rather than the pad of the fingertip is generally more comfortable.
+Pricking the side rather than the pad of the fingertip is generally more comfortable.
 There are fewer nerve endings on the sides, and you'll protect the sensitive tips of your fingers.
-"When I complained to the counselor at my diabetes center that my fingers were getting sore, she said to use the sides of my fingers," says Casey Vanshie, PWD type 2.
+"When I complained about my fingertips being sore to the educator at my diabetes center, she suggested I use the sides of my fingers," says Casey Vanshie, PWD type 2.

 Some lancing devices and blood glucose monitors allow you to sample blood from alternate sites, such as the forearm or abdomen.
-But testing from the fingertips is still the most accurate, especially when blood glucose levels are rapidly changing.
-"If people are experiencing low blood sugar, they should use a finger-stick test because it gives the best measure," says Jeannee Diaz, R.D., L.D., CDE, CPT, of Humphreys Diabetes Center in Boise, Idaho.
+But testing from the fingertips is still the most accurate, especially when blood sugar levels are rapidly changing.
+"If people are experiencing low blood sugar, they should use a finger-stick test because it gives the most accurate measure," says Jeannee Diaz, RD, LD, CDE, CPT, of Humphreys Diabetes Center in Boise, Idaho.

 Get a Good Sample on the First Try

-Prepping your fingertip to get a good sample means you'll avoid painful squeezing and the need for another prick.
+Prepping your fingertip to get a good sample means you'll avoid the need for another prick.

 Check out these tried-and-true tips from Shirley Ann Confer, PWD type 2, for getting a good sample from your fingertip:

-- Place the finger on a sturdy surface.
-"I flinch away from the lancet otherwise," Shirley Ann says.
+• Place the finger on a sturdy surface.
+"I flinch away from the lancet otherwise," Confer says.

 Use a New Lancet Each Time You Test

-Despite this guidance, diabetes educators say many people choose to reuse lancets, either because it saves money or is more convenient.
+Despite this guidance, diabetes educators say many people choose to reuse lancets, changing them maybe once a day, for example, either because it saves money or is more convenient.

-To dispose of used lancets, Martinez advises people with diabetes to collect them in a heavy-duty plastic or metal container with a tight-fitting lid, such as an empty laundry detergent bottle.
-Then check with your trash collector to find out if the container can be thrown in the trash or if it must be taken to a special collection site.
+To dispose of used lancets, Martinez tells people to collect them in a sharps container.
+You can purchase sharps containers or save money by using a heavy-duty plastic or metal container with a tight-fitting lid, such as an empty laundry detergent bottle.
+To get rid of a full bottle of used diabetes supplies (lancets or insulin needles, if you use them), check with your trash collector to find out if the container can be thrown in the trash or if it must be taken to a special collection site.
+Do not put them in the recycling.
+For more information on safe needle disposal, visit safeneedledisposal.org.

 Use a Lighter Setting